The One Way to Get in on Elon Musk’s Robotaxi Before Its 10/10 Debut

 That’s a lot of rides!

 And they’re growing quickly.
-Just a few months ago, Waymo was only completing about 50,000 rides per week – meaning it’s doubled its ride volume in just a few months.
+Just a few months ago, Waymo was only completing about 50,000 rides per week – meaning they’ve doubled their ride volume in just a few months.

 I think that number will double in the next few months, too.

-Earlier this summer, Waymo announced that it is expanding its driving area in Phoenix and including highways.
-Less than two months ago, it announced expanded driving areas in San Francisco and Los Angeles.
+Earlier this summer, Waymo announced that they are expanding their driving area in Phoenix and expanding onto highways.
+Less than two months ago, they announced expanded driving areas in San Francisco and Los Angeles.
 And in just a few months, Waymo plans to roll out autonomous rides to Austin and Atlanta.

 Plus, the company has partnered with Uber Technologies Inc. (UBER) to autonomously deliver food through Uber Eats in select locations, including Phoenix.

-Maybe that’s why Alphabet just invested an extra $5 billion in the company.
-With that much funding, we wouldn’t be surprised to see Waymo operating in every major U.S. metro by the end of 2025.
+Maybe that’s why Alphabet just pumped an extra $5 billion into it.
+With that much funding, I wouldn’t be surprised to see Waymo operating in every major U.S. metro by the end of 2025.

-Though, it isn’t just Waymo that’s swiftly making self-driving cars a reality.
+But it isn’t just Waymo that is making self-driving cars a reality.

-Aurora Innovation (AUR), an autonomous trucking company, has partnered with several major firms like Paccar, Volvo, and Uber Freight to develop fully self-driving trucks.
-Another startup – Kodiak Robotics – is also focused on making autonomous big rigs.
+Aurora Innovation Inc. (AUR) is an autonomous trucking company that has partnered with major trucking firms like Paccar, Volvo, and Uber Freight to develop fully self-driving trucks.
+Kodiak Robotics is a privately held startup focused on making autonomous trucks.

+Aurora also plans to launch autonomous trucks in the Phoenix area soon.

+Maybe we’ll even see them in California.
+Just yesterday, for the second time in two years, Governor Gavin Newsom vetoed a bill that would have banned driverless trucks from operating on his state’s roads.
+As a longtime Californian – before recently moving to Arizona – that’s something I never expected.

-Meanwhile, in China, Baidu (BIDU) has launched an autonomous ride-hailing service called Apollo Go.
-It appears to be just as big as Waymo, completing nearly 100,000 rides per week.
+Meanwhile, in China, Baidu Inc. (BIDU) has launched an autonomous ride-hailing service called Apollo Go.
+That service appears to be just as big as Waymo, completing nearly 100,000 rides per week.

-And next week, Elon Musk – the world’s richest man – is set to unveil his own autonomous vehicle platform, dubbed the Tesla Robotaxi, in what some are calling the firm’s biggest reveal in years.
+And next week, the world’s richest man – Elon Musk – is set to unveil his autonomous vehicle technology platform, dubbed the Tesla Robotaxi, in what some are calling his firm’s biggest reveal in years…

-With Waymo and Apollo Go each completing about 100,000 autonomous rides per week and expanding rapidly… Aurora and Kodiak preparing to launch fully autonomous trucks on public freeways within months… and Musk set to unveil Tesla’s own self-driving Robotaxi next week… we think it is entirely safe to say…
+With Waymo and Apollo Go each completing about 100,000 autonomous rides per week and expanding rapidly… Aurora and Kodiak preparing to launch fully autonomous trucks on public freeways within months, if not weeks… and Elon Musk set to unveil his self-driving Robotaxi on October 10… we think it is entirely safe to say that…

 The Age of Autonomous Vehicles has arrived.

 The self-driving cars are here.
 They are spreading rapidly.
-And they’ll likely become a global ubiquity, possibly entirely replacing human-driven cars, trucks, and buses at some point.
+And they won’t stop spreading until they become ubiquitous across the globe, replacing human-driven cars, trucks, and buses everywhere.

 Of course, the arrival of the Age of Autonomous Vehicles also means the arrival of huge opportunities in AV stocks.

-Which is why this Monday, Oct.
-7, at 10 a.m.
+On Monday, October 7, at 10 a.m.
 Eastern, I am going to host a timely broadcast to help you understand the importance of the Age of AVs.
 Just go here to sign up and save your seat.

-In that broadcast, I’ll detail all the recent groundbreaking developments in the autonomous vehicle industry, including how robotaxis are set to completely transform transportation, save millions of lives, and potentially put up to $30,000 a year in passive income in your pocket.
+In that broadcast, I’ll detail all the recent groundbreaking developments in the autonomous vehicle industry, including how driverless cars are set to completely transform transportation, save millions of lives, and potentially put up to $30,000 a year in passive income in your pocket.

 We’ll also dive headlong into the highly anticipated Robotaxi launch that could unlock a staggering $9 trillion in value – bigger than all of Elon Musk’s companies combined.

-While Musk has been promising self-driving technology for years without success, I believe a tiny $3 company holds the key to unlocking his biggest, boldest promise.
-This upcoming Robotaxi event could send shares of this company skyrocketing, and I’ll unveil my playbook of what I believe are some of the best AV tech supplier stocks to buy right now.
+While Musk has been promising self-driving technology for years without much actual evidence, I believe a tiny $3 company holds the key to unlocking this promise.
+This upcoming Robotaxi event could send shares of this company skyrocketing.
+During my broadcast, I’ll show you how to get the name and ticker of that company… and my entire playbook of the best AV tech supplier stocks to buy right now.

 It’s your chance to get ahead of the curve and potentially identify the next batch of superstar tech stocks before they explode.

-Note: Editor’s Note: Tens of thousands of dockworkers went on strike Tuesday morning over wages… and automation.
-Last year, Hollywood writers went on strike over payment plans… and artificial intelligence.
-Other labor groups are pushing state legislatures to ban the use of driverless trucks.